A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Discussion

 \section{Discussion}

-As stated in the Introduction, the aim of this SLR is to provide a comprehensive and detailed overview of spatio-temporal GNN models for time series classification and forecasting in different fields, and to assess their performance.
-Existing literature was collected and synthesized to provide an overview of datasets, models, and tables of results that will hopefully assist researchers in their future work.
-In the Introduction two sets of research questions were stated: a generic set and a specific set.
-This section will collect the answers to those research questions.
+As stated in the Introduction, the aim of this SLR is to provide a comprehensive but also detailed overview of spatio-temporal GNN models for time series classification and forecasting used across different fields, assessing their performance and highlighting patterns that could guide future research.
+Existing literature was collected and synthesized to provide both an overview and a distillation of datasets, models, and tables of results, addressing the two sets of research questions posed in the Introduction.

+Although our intention was to provide a broad and general perspective on widely used spatio-temporal GNN models and identify patterns that could be generalized across different domains and datasets, our analysis revealed that such generalizability is highly elusive.
+This characteristics stems from the primary strength of spatio-temporal GNNs: the possibility of explicitly modeling relationships between different variables, which is inherently dataset-dependent and highly heterogeneous across different applications.
+For instance, models for human mobility (e.g., traffic flow, epidemic spread) share intrinsic similarities but differ in temporal scales, spatial resolution, and interaction types.
+Similarly, environmental applications such as weather forecasting and energy demand prediction are both influenced by climatic factors but rely on different variables and relationships.

+We believe that a comprehensive perspective can be drawn after such an extensive examination of the available literature.
+Hence, we attempt now to discuss common patterns and insights that are not immediately apparent across different domains.
+In this section, we first address the research questions posed in the Introduction, then summarize prevailing research trends, and finally present a meta-analysis aimed at uncovering common insights.